Vacuuming a Pool with a Sand Filter – Step by Step

 My Dolphin Robotic Pool Cleaner

 Having bought a robotic pool cleaner myself, I can honestly say that I wish I had bought one much sooner.
-I spent almost 7 years manually vacuuming my pool every week.
-That probably equates to over 500 hours of time that I could have spent doing something more enjoyable.
-Now I just drop my robot into the pool, switch it on and that’s it.
+I spent almost seven years manually vacuuming my pool every week, which probably equates to over 500 hours of time that I could have spent doing something more enjoyable.
+Now, I just drop my robot into the pool, switch it on, and that’s it.

-The most popular model by far is the Dolphin Nautilus CC Plus, which is available on Amazon.
-It not only cleans the bottom of the pool but also the sides and the waterline.
+The most popular model is the Dolphin Nautilus CC Plus, which is available on Amazon.
+It cleans the bottom of the pool, the sides, and the waterline.

 Low suction when vacuuming pool